 , a small shoe company headquartered in Seattle, WA, where you’ll find a leading group of innovators crafting running shoes that incorporate what nature intended with what the best technology can enhance.
 We can’t get enough of our Skoras for running, casual wear, strength training and more; great models and color options.
 Find out more at enduranceplanet.com/skora.
 Or head directly to Skora here.

-Also: You can support Endurance Planet by opening Amazon via EP when you do your online shopping—just click the link or the banner on our sidebar.
+And don’t forget: open Amazon via EP when you do your online shopping—just click the banner link on our sidebar or the links provided in the show notes whether you’re on your computer, phone, or tablet.
+It adds one extra click to your process with zero added fees.
 Tawnee’s most recent purchase on Amazon?
 Paleo To Go meals to bring on a backpacking adventure, as well as the brilliant book Eat Fat Get Thin by Dr. Mark Hyman.